danliris/com-danliris-service-finance-accounting/README.md

 **2. Com.Danliris.Service.Finance.Accounting.WebApi**

-This folder consists of Controller API.
+This folder consists of controller API.
 The controller has responsibility to processing data and  HTTP requests and then send it to a web page.
+All responses from the HTTP requests API are formatted as JSON (JavaScript Object Notation) objects containing information related to the request, and any status.

 The folder tree in this folder is: